 Oil spills—ranging from just a few gallons to millions of barrels—occur in the U.S. all too often.
 In fact, NOAA responds to up to 150 oil spills nationwide each year.
 The Deepwater Horizon oil spill in the Gulf of Mexico is a recent example of the extensive environmental and economic impact an oil spill can cause.
 It also demonstrates how important a healthy environment is for a sound economy.

-NOAA's Office of Response and Restoration (OR&R) leads environmental response, assessment, and restoration following oil spills in coastal waters.
-For more than 20 years, NOAA has worked cooperatively with co-trustees and responsible parties to assess and restore injured habitats after oil spills.
-Restoring natural resources invests in communities by creating construction jobs for local economies and better opportunities for residents and visitors to access and enjoy the marine environment.
+NOAA's Office of Response and Restoration (OR&R) leads environmental response, assessment, and restoration following oil spills in our nation’s coastal waters.
+For more than 25 years, we have worked cooperatively with other trustees and polluters to assess injuries to natural resources and restore habitats following oil spills.
+When we restore natural resources we are also investing in communities, by creating construction jobs for local economies and providing better opportunities for residents and visitors to access and enjoy the coastal and marine environment.

 What is a Natural Resource Damage Assessment?